Tao242dn/ecommerce-app/README.md

 Node.js (v18 or later) and npm (v10 or later) installed on your machine.

-MongoDB installed and running on your machine or you can use a MongoDB.
+MongoDB installed and running on your machine or you can use a MongoDB Atlas.

 ## Installation